volkamerlab/volkamerlab_org/content/projects/teachopencadd.md

 research projects.
 The platform is freely available on GitHub and open to contributions from the community.

-{{< xfigure src="/images/research/teachopencadd.png" caption="The TeachOpenCADD platform offers tutorials covering a step-by-step pipeline to propose novel EGFR kinase inhibitors with concepts from cheminformatics (green), structural bioinformatics (orange), and online webserver queries (blue)." imageclass="fit" >}}
+{{< xfigure src="/images/research/teachopencadd_topics.png" caption="The TeachOpenCADD platform offers tutorials covering a step-by-step pipeline to propose novel EGFR kinase inhibitors with concepts from cheminformatics (green), structural bioinformatics (orange) and online webserver queries (blue).
+Talktorials also cover different kinase similarity measures (yellow) and an introduction to deep learning (purple)." imageclass="fit" >}}